Online Safety and Advice for Parents

 Click here to see the school’s online safety policy.

 There are two members of staff responsible for online safety: Mrs McGettigan and Miss Zoey Diemer.

 The impact of the internet has been so profound on our lives, that all schools are presented with the challenge of ensuring that children can be safe and responsible as citizens in a virtual world as well as the real one.
 As adults and educators, we are very conscious of the fact that when our children have grown in adults, the world that they will experience is not one that we can see right now.
 This is particularly true when it comes to the impact of the internet.

-At St. John Rigby, the “Switched On” computing curriculum is embedded from Years 1 – 6.
-Within each year group, there are clear age-appropriate modules and topics which allow children to develop in their ability to manage themselves safely when online, as well as discrete units about Online safety.
+At St. John Rigby, the “Kapow” computing curriculum is embedded from Years R – 6.
+Within each year group, there are age-appropriate modules and topics which allow children to develop in their ability to manage themselves safely when online, as well as discrete units about Online safety.

-Within the “Switched On” curriculum, pupils are taught how to take responsibility for their own Internet access and are given clear objectives for Internet use.
+Within the “Kapow” curriculum, pupils are taught how to take responsibility for their own Internet access and are given clear objectives for Internet use.

 - Pupils are taught how to evaluate Internet content and how to validate information before accepting that it is necessarily accurate.

 - Older pupils are taught to acknowledge the source of information, when using Internet material for their own use.

 - Pupils are made aware that the writer of an e-mail or the author of a Web page might not be the person claimed.